 Hey, if the alcoholic can afford expensive drinks and doesn’t borrow money for that, there is no problem?
 Psht!
 It’s a bullshit.
 Here is the same.

 It has nothing in common with real life, because lots of problem players had quite responsible community positions before becoming addicted.
 Draw your own conclusions.

 It’s only isolated incidents.
 But it’s true that some gamblers lose the control and they can steal or assault.
-And, anyway, it’s not a rule but it happens and that is one of the slippery slopes leading to the crime.
+And, anyway, it’s not a rule but it happens.
+But, yeah, that is one of the slippery slopes leading to the crime.

 If a player wins big and then loses much in the next moment, it doesn’t make him be addicted.
 Problem gamblers set money and keep playing in spite of financial consequence.
-And here everything is not about money, but about the nature of the compulsive behavior.
+And here everything is not about money by the way, but about the nature of the compulsive behavior.

 PB is a kind of hidden addictions.
-It has a few apparent symptoms to other addictions like drugs or alcohol.
+And it has a few apparent symptoms to other addictions like drugs or alcohol.
 People can hide it easily, especially if we talk about online gambling.
 That’s why, it’s very hard to recognize the problem on the early studies.